-Uri T. Eden received a B.S. degree in mathematics and in engineering and applied sciences from the California Institute of Technology in 1999 and S.M. degree in engineering sciences and Ph.D. in engineering sciences from Harvard University in 2002 and 2005, respectively.
+Uri T. Eden received a B.S. in mathematics and in engineering and applied sciences from the California Institute of Technology in 1999, as well as an M.S. degree in engineering sciences and Ph.D. in engineering sciences from Harvard University in 2002 and 2005, respectively.
 He was a postdoctoral fellow in the Brain and Cognitive Sciences Department at the Massachusetts Institute of Technology, from 2005–2006.